Geoscience BC

 National Instrument (NI) 43-101 reports are geologic assessments submitted to the Canadian Securities Administrators (CSA).
 They contain a wealth of geoscience data used to justify the resource estimates for exploration activity by Canadian companies.
 Unfortunately, CSA does not maintain georeferencing for this data, making it difficult to consult this resource for new exploration projects.

-Updating the BC MINFILE database
+Updating the BC MINFILE Database

 The British Columbia Geological Survey (BCGS) maintains MINFILE, an inventory of over 15,000 known mineral occurrences in BC.
 The database summarizes findings from assessment reports, publications, press releases, archived or historical documents, and other materials.
 It is a vital resource.
 For many geologists in BC faced with a new prospect, their first question would be: “What does MINFILE say?”